cfnptr/pack/README.md

 | PACK_BUILD_UTILITIES | Build Pack utility programs | `ON`          |
 | PACK_BUILD_TESTS     | Build Pack library tests    | `ON`          |

+Use building [instructions](BUILDING.md) to install all required tools and libraries.

 ## Cloning

 ```